ufukseyithan/ui-framework/README.md

 A small framework which helps creating UIs for [CS2D](http://www.cs2d.com/).
 It is a lot easier to create buttons, texts, images and subsequently interacting with them in matters of styles and events.

 ## Installation
 The installation is quite easy.
-Create a folder in your `sys/lua` and name it (preferably) "ui-framework" (if you name it differently, you will have to change the *paths.sys* variable in `main.lua`), and then put all the files into there.
+Create a folder in your `sys/lua` and name it (preferably) "ui-framework" (if you name it differently, you will have to change the *paths.sys* variable in `main.lua` accordingly), and then put all the files into there.
 Lastly, extract [the required asset .rar file](https://drive.google.com/open?id=1Grh3Zve3MhMk88av-ni58FS5KQqBDeLd) into your CS2D folder and you're good to go!

 ## Features